 As a business owner, one thing you want to know, is how much, on average, your business can make in a month, especially when you are just starting.

 Affiliate marketing can be a great way to earn recurring revenue as you build your online business.

 However, you will want to be sure the programs you sign up for as an affiliate offer recurring commissions.

-Example of a good affiliate program with recurring and high commission is SEMrush Affiliate program.
+An example of a good affiliate program with a recurring and high commission is the SEMrush Affiliate program.
 You earn 40% on the first sale and anytime the buyer renews their subscription, you also earn additional income.

 You may want to read our detailed, no holds barred review of the SEMrush (Berush) Affiliate Program.

 Another excellent example I recently came across is the amazing web hosting affiliate program that offers a commission of up to $200 per sale, with an additional PPC commission.